Origin and sustainability of energy

 Our aim is to find out the environmental impacts for the entire life cycle already in advance when we introduce new fuel fractions or energy production methods.

-Hydropower is a renewable energy form, but it alters the ecosystems of local waterways and restricts the movement of fish.
-Hydropower production requires regulation of waters, which also has an impact on the recreational use of waterways.
+Hydropower is a renewable energy form, but it alters the ecosystems of local water systems and restricts the migration of fish.
+Hydropower production requires regulation of waters, which also has an impact on their recreational usage.
 We offset the disadvantage caused by our hydropower plants located in the western branch of the River Kymijoki with the fishery management fee.

-We are involved in the project by the Natural Resources Centre that investigates the replenishment of migratory fish stocks and development of migration connections in the River Kymijoki.
-The project provides information, e.g. on the functioning of the Korkeakoski fish passage, which was recently built in the eastern branch of the river.
-It is important for us to gain information about various methods that have an impact on the movement of fish.
+We are involved in a project of the Natural Resources Centre investigating the management measures for migratory fish populations in regulated rivers along the Rivers Kemijoki, Ounasjoki and Kymijoki.
+The project provides information, e.g. on the functioning of the Korkeakoski fishway, which was recently built in the eastern branch of the river.
+It is important for us to gain information about various methods that have an impact on the migration of fish.
+The project is due to end in 2018.